cincospenguinos/LodgeAid/README.md

 - [ ] Attendance can be taken for various meetings
 - [ ] Attendance for various brothers can be searched and displayed
 - [ ] Officers/admins can create meetings
+- [ ] Suspended or expelled masons are included